Barbara Moraff: Writing career

 Moraff began writing poetry again in 1976 when asked by a feminist lesbian press to sit on its editorial board.
 There she edited the magazine CONCH and co-edited an anthology of local women's writings and art.
 This included the first published work of Louise Erdrich.

 In 2007, Moraff was editing and collating a collection of previously published and unpublished work and was also working on a new collection (tentative title Machig Labdron Songs).
-Forthcoming in late spring 2007 is a booklet from Longhouse Publishers, FOOTPRINT.
+In 2007 came a booklet from Longhouse Publishers, FOOTPRINT.